 Children who have “a greater difficulty in learning than the majority of children of the same age” or who have behavioural difficulties or a disability are identified and the information about progress shared with parents.

-The Special Educational Needs Co-ordinator (SENCO), Mrs Harding, is responsible for coordinating provision for children with SEND within the school.
+The Special Educational Needs adn Disability Co-ordinator (SENDCO), Mrs Harding, is responsible for coordinating provision for children with SEND within the school.
 Her role is to manage the arrangements for pupils with Special Educational Needs and Disabilities.
 Mrs Harding is a fully qualified class teacher with experience of teaching KS1 and KS2 in a variety of schools and has worked alongside children with many different needs.
-She holds the National SENCO Award and is a member of the school’s Senior Leadership Team (SLT).
+She holds the National SENDCO Award and is a member of the school’s Senior Leadership Team (SLT).
 To make an appointment to see Mrs Harding please contact the school office.

 School Accessibility Plan: details of existing facilities and planned facilities